What is BINS?

-2. Set up/edit a filter.
+2. Set up/edit patterns.
 Here is a tutorial.

-3. Manually verify or test how the filter works - for this you need to stay logged in, and the BINS server will use a cookie to identify you.
+3. Manually verify or test how the patterns work - for this you need to stay logged in, and the BINS server will use a cookie to identify you.

 4. Set up programmatic access - for this you need to use your QID (query id), which is generated when you sign up, and it serves as your service access password.
 You can easily regenerate it whenever necessary.